mingislight/mingislight.github.io/_posts/2025-08-21-VPN-the-plug.md

 It is also true for us.

-I hold on to this truth:
-> “Without Me you can do nothing.”*
+> “I am the vine, and you are the branches.
+If you stay joined to me, and I stay joined to you, then you will produce lots of fruit.
+But you cannot do anything without me.”

 A computer that is away from its source forgets who it is meant to be and cannot do anything about it.